 An AVOP is considered to be revoked when your employment terminates at the Thunder Bay Airport.
 If you change employers or work for more than one employer, each employer must complete an AVOP application for you.
 For persons with multiple employers, only one AVOP will be issued, but any other application will be kept on file to provide justification for your need to operate a vehicle on airside.

 Before you are issued your AVOP, you must pass a written and practical test.
-The passing mark on this test will be 100% correct.

 When the written test is complete you may proceed to the driving test, or book a reservation for a driving test.
 A driving test will be conducted: